k78ma/quartz/content/CS/Quicksort.md

 - On average, random quicksort partition trees (and by analogy, [[Binary Search Tree|binary search trees]] under random insertion) are very good.
 More careful analysis shows the average height after $n$ insertions is approximately $2\ln n$.
 Since $2 \ln n\approx 1.386\lg n$, this is only 39% taller than a perfectly balanced binary tree.
 - Since quicksort does $O(n)$ work partitioning on each level, the average time is $O(n\log n)$.
 - If we are extremely unlucky, and our randomly selected elements are always among the largest or smallest element in the array, quicksort turns into selection sort and runs in $O(n^{2})$, but the odds against this are vanishingly small.

+## Randomization
+Our quicksort implementation selected the last element in each sub-array as a pivot.
+If this program were given a sorted array as input, then at each step it would pick the worst possible pivot, and run in quadratic time.

+For any [[Stochastic vs. Deterministic|deterministic]] method of pivot selection, there exists a worst-case input instance which will doom us to quadratic time.
+We can only claim that quicksort runs in $\Theta(n \log n)$ time, with high probability, *if we give it randomly ordered data to sort*.

+But what if we add an initial step where we randomly permute the order of $n$ elements before we try to solve them.
+This can be done in $O(n)$ time (see [[Random Number Generation|random number generation]]).
+This seems like a lot of work but provides the guarantee that we can expect $\Theta(n\log n)$ running time whatever the initial input was.
+The worst case performance still can happen, but it now depends only upon how unlucky we are.
+Now, we can claim that randomized quicksort runs in $Θ(n \log n)$ time on *any input*, with high probability.

+Alternatively, we can get the same guarantee by selecting a random element to be the pivot at each step.